Astronomaly: Personalised Active Anomaly Detection in Astronomical Data: Application of to Galaxy Zoo data

 To further evaluate our results, we needed a dataset of firmly classified anomalies in order to compute the metrics described in Section \ref{sec:evaluation}.
 To do this, we extracted all objects with a Class 6.1 score greater than 0.9, which means at least 90\% of the volunteers labelled the galaxy as odd.
 Note that this is a pessimistic view, as there are surely many objects with a lower score that an expert would consider to be anomalous.
 However it seemed the least biased way to create a reliable ground truth anomaly dataset for testing purposes.
 This results in 924 anomalies (out of 61578 galaxies).

 Figure \ref{fig:galaxy_metrics} shows on the left the recall (how many anomalies have been detected) as a function of index in a list of galaxies ranked by: random ordering, the iForest score and the trained active learning score.
-It can be seen that in particular, active learning improves the ranking early on in the list allowing the human user to prioritise the most interesting objects.
-The right panel of Figure \ref{fig:galaxy_metrics} illustrates the same point but using the rank weighted score (RWS) as a function of $N$ (the variable in the rank weighted score definition).
+It can be seen that in particular, active learning improves the ranking early on in the list allowing the human user to prioritise the most interesting objects. \ml{This early phase where active learning provides significant benefits can be extended by providing more labelled training data.} The right panel of Figure \ref{fig:galaxy_metrics} illustrates the same point but using the rank weighted score (RWS) as a function of $N$ (the variable in the rank weighted score definition).

-By making use of the Galaxy Zoo merger catalogue \citep{darg2010a, darg2010b}, we find that about two thirds of the anomalies detected by \astronomaly (in other words, ranked highly in the list) are galaxy mergers.
-The remainder tend to be either real compact groups of galaxies, or chance alignments between galaxies or a galaxy and a nearby star.
-The algorithm can obviously be improved to reduce such false positives, however it clearly does succeed in identifying objects that are in some way visually different.
+By making use of the Galaxy Zoo merger catalogue \citep{darg2010a, darg2010b}, we find that about two thirds of the anomalies detected by \astronomaly (in other words, ranked highly in the list) are galaxy mergers. \ml{60\% of the mergers listed in the catalogue are detected within the first 10\% of the ranked list of anomalies.
+The objects that are missed tend to be galaxies with multiple cores, indicating that the feature extractor can still be improved.
+We note that \astronomaly detects several objects that appear to be good candidates for mergers, yet were not ranked highly (more than 80\%) by the citizen scientists.
+This indicates that \astronomaly could be used to detect some objects missed by automated classifiers and citizen scientists.} The remainder of the anomalous objects tend to be either real compact groups of galaxies, \ml{galaxies with tidal tails} or chance alignments between galaxies or a galaxy and a nearby star.
+The algorithm can obviously be improved to reduce false positives, however it clearly does succeed in identifying objects that are in some way visually different.

 Overall we find \astronomaly is able to successfully recover many of the interesting galaxies in the Galaxy Zoo dataset and is improved by making use of active learning.